drnfns/cs441/lec/18_primes.typ

   - $1147 = 31 times 37$, so 1147 must be composite.

 === finding prime numbers
-the sieve of eratosthenes is a brute-force algorithm for finding all prime numbers less than some value $n$.
+the *sieve of eratosthenes* is a brute-force algorithm for finding all prime numbers less than some value $n$.

 \
-here is the general process:
+here is the general process (the pseudocode follows):
 + list the numbers less than $n$
 + if the next available prime numbers is less than $sqrt(n)$, cross out all of its multiples